gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 There are various precomputed databases of word embeddings that you can download and use in a Keras *Embedding* layer.
 Word2vec is one of them.
 This embedding technique is based on factorizing a matrix of word co-occurence statistics.
 Its developers have made available precomputed embeddings for millions of English tokens, obtained from
 Wikipedia data and Common Crawl data.

+#### Putting it all together: from raw text to word embeddings
+You'll use a model similar to the one we just went over: embedding sentences in sequences of vectors, flattening them, and training a *Dense* layer on top.
+But you'll do so using pretrained word embeddings; and instead of using the pretokenized IMDB data packaged in Keras, you'll start from scratch by downloading the original text data.